Saturday, October 28, 2023

 photo by Hafis Pratama Rendra Graha

 Note: This is a poem of gratitude but not of instruction.
 Really, this stranger should not have stepped onto the Golden Gate Bridge.
 People die doing that.
-Just stopping his car was enough to protect me.
+Just stopping his car was enough.
 I’m so grateful but please—don’t get out.
-He was very, very lucky.
+We were very, very lucky.

 Monday, October 2, 2023